basho/basho_docs/source/languages/en/riakcs/cookbooks/fog.md

 )
 ```

-### Create user
+### Create User

 The following command creates a user, given an email or name.
 It will return a
-response object---or raise an error if the operation fails.
-The response `body`
-will contain a JSON document containing the user informations, while the
+response object&mdash;or raise an error if the operation fails.
+The response `body` will contain a JSON document containing the user informations, while the
 `key_id` is required for further operations on the user.

 ```ruby